Cayuse Pass

 Cayuse Pass (el.
 4675 ft) is a mountain pass in the Cascade Mountains in the state of Washington.

-The pass is about 41 mi southeast of Enumclaw on State Route 410.
+The pass is about 41 mi southeast of Enumclaw on State Route 410, about 1+1/4 miles west of SR410's Chinook Pass.
 The intersection with State Route 123 is at the pass.

 The pass carries State Route 410 and State Route 123 between Packwood and Enumclaw.
 Because of the high elevation, Cayuse Pass is usually closed in November due to very heavy snow and significant avalanche danger.
 It usually opens in mid-May, and is not uncommon to have a snow depth at the summit of up to 15 ft.

 As part of the All-American Road program, Route 410 through Cayuse Pass has been designated by the U.S. government as the Chinook Scenic Byway.